If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Prepping to Machine to Embroider

-As you’re adhering the mat, make sure the rolled portion is going to be to the left of the machine body.
+As you’re adhering the mat, make sure the rolled portion will be to the left of the machine body.
 This means you won’t have to roll the mat up like a huge burrito in the throat space of your machine.

 Now, place your mat and hoop onto your machine and load your design.
 Make sure it’s rotated appropriately and all settings are correct.

-Because yoga mats are super squishy, you’ll want to also float a layer of water-soluble topping over your yoga mat.
+Because yoga mats are super squishy, consider floating a layer of water-soluble topping over the mat.
 This will keep the stitches from sinking into the squishy mat material.
 (Remove the placement sticker before placing the topping, though.)

 Finishing & Cleaning Up

 After the stitching is done, remove the stabilizer from the hoop.
-Then, gently tear it away from the back of the mat.
+Then, gently tear it away or wash it away from the back of the mat.
 Trim any jump stitches, and remove the water-soluble stabilizer.

 Lastly, make sure to inspect your machine for any fibers that may have gotten inside.
 It’s not generally advised to embroider craft foam and a few other similar materials, so just make sure you clean your machine after each mat to keep it running smoothly.